Mindframing: the complete curriculum

 • Self-authorship.
 Finally, read this to learn how you can create a coherent belief system and how you can shape your identity.
 This article includes a list of activities to develop your self-authorship.

-Once you have learned about the key mindframes of the mindframing method, you can move onto using an integrated system which uses all three of them.
+Once you have learned about those key mindframes, you can move onto using an integrated system which uses all three of them.

 PARI stands for Pact, Act, React, Impact.
 It’s a simple system to use the three key mindframes and turn goals into growth loops.
-This article is a complete overview of the PARI system, which focuses on long-term goals, achieved through repeatable activities.
+This article is a complete overview of the PARI system, which focuses on long-term ambitions achieved through repeatable actions.

 4. Applications